ritvikmath/jekyll-now/_posts/2018-10-27-HealthStats.md

 <a name="kp2"></a>
 # Key Positive (+) : Calories Become Currency

-One consistent positive through this past year has been that I have started to view calories as a form of currency.
+One consistent positive through this past year has been that I have started to **view calories as a form of currency**.
 Before tracking my health, I would just eat what I wanted and periodically regret my decisions.
 Through the past year however, I have found myself thinking through my day ahead of time.
-Around lunchtime, I will start thinking about how much I want to eat based on whether I have plans for a big dinner, want to treat myself with a nice dessert, and whether I made it to my morning workout or not.
+Around lunchtime, I will start thinking about how much I want to eat based on whether I have plans for a big dinner, want to treat myself with a nice dessert, or whether I made it to my morning workout.

 There are definitely moments where I have considered eating some birthday cake at work but have stopped myself because I don't have "enough calories to spend".
-Indeed, this shift in mentality, which took me several months to really solidify, helps me treat calories as the resource they are and helps me impose limits on my consumption.
+Indeed, this shift in mentality, which took me several months to really solidify, helps me treat calories as the resource they are and helps me **impose limits on my consumption**.

 ---
 <a name="kn2"></a>
 # Key Negative (-) : Overaccountability

 One big goal at the beginning of my health tracking was to keep myself accountable if I ever failed to meet my goals.
 When net calories was still my primary performance metric, I had included a column in my data named "Reason".
-Any day where I went over 2000 net calories, I made myself write down the reason why I had failed.
+Any day where I went over 2000 net calories, **I made myself write down the reason why I had failed**.

 This worked for a while and helped me understand what might cause me to fail, but it soon became really oppressive.
 There were weeks where I had several social outings or had less time to go to the gym and I would consistently find myself explaining my failures to myself in writing.
 It went from informational to downright demoralizing.